WHAT IS KINGDOM CULTURE?

 Intro to Kingdom Culture

 This 6-week introduction will introduce the basics of Christianity and will cover topics such as: the Gospel of the Kingdom, The Father’s Heart, Jesus our King, New Creations in Christ, Empowered by the Holy Spirit, and the Bride and the Battle.
 Intro to Kingdom Culture is required for membership at MCC.

 PHASE 1: Foundations

-The first year of Kingdom Culture is dedicated to helping our people establish a strong foundation in their faith.
+The first phase of Kingdom Culture is dedicated to helping our people establish a strong foundation in their faith.
 There are four tracks in the first phase, each lasting six weeks.
 The four tracks include:

 Track 1: The Story of God - In this track, we will gain a deeper understanding of the big picture storyline of the Bible, as well as learn how to read the Bible for encounter.
 We will also provide a clear structure for how to study the Bible book by book.

 Track 2: Spiritual Disciplines - In this track, we will learn about and experience the ancient Biblical spiritual disciplines, which are a vital part of connecting with the Lord in a personal way.

 Track 3: Stewardship - In this track, we will be challenged to steward everything that the Lord has entrusted to us for His glory.

 PHASE 2: Citizenship

-The second year of Kingdom Culture is focused on gaining a deeper understanding of our true identity as new creations in Christ, helping us to step into that freedom so that we learn to live in the fullness of what Christ accomplished for us through His life, death, and resurrection.
-There are four tracks in the second year, each lasting six weeks.
+The second phase of Kingdom Culture is focused on gaining a deeper understanding of our true identity as new creations in Christ, helping us to step into that freedom so that we learn to live in the fullness of what Christ accomplished for us through His life, death, and resurrection.
+There are four tracks in the second phase, each lasting six weeks.
 The four tracks include:

 Track 1: Identity - In this track, we cover the basis of our new identity, which is Jesus’ finished work on the cross.
 Through Him our identity is not only found, but also secure.
 The realization of who we are in Christ changes everything about our lives.